 We maintain a 401(k) retirement savings plan for the benefit of our eligible employees.
 Employees may elect to contribute their compensation up to the statutorily prescribed limit.
 We currently match employee contributions up to a maximum of 4% of an employee's salary per pay period.
-In 2016, the employer-match contribution limit was \$10,600 per employee.
+In 2017, the employer-match contribution limit was \$10,800 per employee.

-Employment Agreement
+Employment Agreement and Separation Agreement

-Seth H. Z. Fischer, our Chief Executive Officer, entered into an employment agreement with the Company on September 3, 2013, which we refer to herein as the Employment Agreement.

-Mr. Fischer's Employment Agreement has an initial term of four years, renewing annually thereafter unless either party provides notice of non-renewal.
-The Employment Agreement provides for:
+Seth H. Z. Fischer, our former Chief Executive Officer, entered into the Separation Agreement, effective December 31, 2017, which included the separation and release of claims agreement under his employment agreement with the Company dated September 3, 2013, which we refer to herein as the Employment Agreement.
+The Employment Agreement had an initial term of four years, renewing annually thereafter unless either party provided notice of non-renewal.
+The Employment Agreement provided for: